 I care about him and I know I’m not ready to walk away, but I’m hurt and tired of sharing him.
 I just know he’s someone I can see myself with, but this living in a limbo for four months is becoming stressful and painful. — The Other Woman

-Oh, honey, no. He’s a married man — what are you thinking?
-That he’s going to leave his wife, you two will get an apartment, and everything will be perfect?
+He isn’t going to leave his wife for you.
+You two are not going to get an apartment, and have everything be perfect.
 He’s already told you if it isn’t perfect — if it doesn’t work out — he’ll hurt himself.
 You think things are stressful and painful now?
 Just wait until you have the burden of his life hanging over you.
 And there are so many ways and reasons this relationship wouldn’t “work out.”
-You think his wife is going to go quietly into the sunset never to be heard from again?
-Oh, hell no. They have kids together.
-There will be court dates, fighting over those assets he says he needs to “prepare,” and trying to figure out a way to co-parent in a way that best supports his kids.

 And let’s talk about those kids.
 You think they’re going to think kindly of the woman who broke up their home?
 You think it’s going to be a cake walk dealing with them and that they won’t affect your relationship?
 As I said already, if you think this limbo period is stressful and painful, just wait until you’re dealing with a scorned ex-wife and two girls who blame you for wrecking their parents’ marriage.